departamentoIA/read-pdf/README.md

 ├── env/                # Virtual enviroment
 └── requirements.txt
 └── data/               # Contains all source files (PDFs, etc.)
+└── easyOCR/            # Contains easyOCR models (not provided and used for executable)
+    └── *.pth           # Models
+└── poppler/            # Contains poppler files (not provided and used for executable)
+    └── bin/            # Binary files
+    └── ...
-└── easyOCR/            # Contains easyOCR models (not provided and used when executable) └── poppler/            # Contains poppler files (not provided and used when executable) └── tesseract/          # Contains tesseract models (not provided and used when executable)
+└── tesseract/          # Contains tesseract models (not provided and used for executable)
+    └── tessdata/
+    └── tesseract.exe
+    └── ...
 ```
 ## Details
 **globals_functions.py:** Contains all global variables and functions used in 'main.py'.